 Under GDPR, parents and pupils have the right to request access to information about them that we hold.
 To make a request for your personal information, or be given access to your child’s educational record, contact:

-Mrs K Bulman, Headteacher
+Mrs K Bulman, Headteacher (email to head@baguleyhall.manchester.sch.uk or via telephone to 0161 998 2090).

 Depending on the lawful basis above, you may also have the right to: